naneau/gerenuk/README.md

 One of the more challenging aspects of working with node is asynchronous instantiation of resources.
 You may, for example, need to connect to a database before you can perform other operations.
 Gerenuk attempts to aid you with this by supporting asynchronously resolvable services.

-Sometimes, you need to call a function on an object, to get a service, for instance to connect to a database `instanceCall` lets you do this.

 ## Examples

 When config is a string, the DIC will act like nothing more than wrapper around require()